-This cost recovery implementation statement (CRIS) provides information on how the Department of Agriculture, Water and the Environment implements regulatory charging arrangements for biosecurity and imported food regulatory activities.
+This cost recovery implementation statement (CRIS) provides information on how the Department of Agriculture, Fisheries and Forestry implements regulatory charging arrangements for biosecurity and imported food regulatory activities.

-It reports financial and non-financial performance information for these activities and contains financial forecasts from 2021-22 to 2023-24.
+It reports financial and non-financial performance information for these activities and contains financial forecasts from 2022-23 to 2024-25.

-This update also advises industry of the Australian Government's 2021-22 Budget and mid-year Budget decisions to provide over \$500 million in new funding to expand its investment in safeguarding Australia from exotic pests and diseases.
-This includes \$96.8 million (over 4 years) to manage the risk of hitchhiker pests.
+The 2021-22 CRIS advised industry of the Australian Government's 2021-22 Budget and midyear budget decisions to provide over \$500 million in new funding to expand its investment in safeguarding Australia from exotic pests and diseases.
+This included \$96.9 million (over 4 years) to manage the risk of hitchhiker pests, with partial recovery of costs through regulatory charges.